FrontLine Farming | Center for Food Justice and Healthy Communities

 Focus Area 4: Pathways to Data Sovereignty

-Unlike our other focus areas, the approach to this research is oriented at methods of data activism, as opposed to a topic of research.
-We know that data use is growing in popularity for many social service practitioners.
-This also means that our communities are being exposed to more data collection, data analysis, and data communication, without being guaranteed the base knowledge needed to enact sovereignty of and rights to the data that represent them.
+Unlike our other focus areas, the approach to this research is oriented at methods and application of data activism, as opposed to a topic of research.
+Each year there is a growing interest in how data can be used by the community and for the community.
+This also means that our communities are being exposed to more data collection, data analysis, and data communication, without being guaranteed the base knowledge needed to enact sovereignty of, and rights to, the data that represent them.